kremato/oci-visualization-tool/README.md

 - **Sum AD resources**: if checked, sums resources for every limit in multiple Availability Domains.
 - **Show deprecated limits**: if checked, deprecated limits will also be displayed.
 - **Hide limits with no service limit/availability/used/quota**: limit with no service limit/availability/used/quota is a limit with "0" or "n/a" in the place of service limit/availability/used/quota.
-These options work together like a logical "and" statement.
-So, for example, if the limit has no quota and availability and "Hide limits with no quota" and "Hide limits with no availability" are checked, the limit will hide.
-However, if for the same limit, only "Hide limits with no quota" is checked out of the four options, the limit will not hide because "Hide limits with no availability" remains unchecked.

 ## Export to JSON or CSV

-- exported JSON is in the format of a list of objects, where each object represents a limit.
-The limit object has a format of stringified "UniqueLimit"(interface defined in the common package)
-- in the exported CSV, each limit has its row.
-The columns are: COMPARTMENT,REGION,SERVICE,LIMIT,SCOPE,SERVICE LIMIT,AVAILABLE,USED,QUOTA
+Exported JSON is in the format of a list of objects, where each object represents a limit.
+The limit object has a format of stringified "UniqueLimit"(interface defined in the [index.ts](https://github.com/kremato/oci-visualization-tool/blob/main/packages/common/src/index.ts) in the common package).
+As for the exported CSV, each limit has its row.

+- CSV column headers for the per compartment hierarchy: `COMPARTMENTS,REGION,SERVICE,LIMIT,SCOPE,SERVICE,LIMIT,AVAILABLE,USED,QUOTA`

+- CSV column headers for the per service hierarchy: `SERVICE,COMPARTMENTS,REGION,LIMIT,SCOPE,SERVICE LIMIT,AVAILABLE,USED,QUOTA`